 Innovative Design in Engineering and Architecture with Structural Steel

-Entrants should note that the deadline for entry has been extended until August 31, 2016.
+Note: The deadline for entry has been extended to September 9, 2016.

 Entries for the 2017 IDEAS2 competition are now being accepted.
 More information on the IDEAS2 competition can be found on the "How to Enter" webpage.

 Sponsored by the American Institute of Steel Construction, this program recognizes projects where structural steel has been utilized in an innovative manner.
 The innovative use of structural steel may be in:

 - the expression of architectural intent

 - the application of innovative design approaches to the structural system